franvillamil/muniSpain/readme.md

    * Always return integer if no pre-1860 data is being used
    * How to differentiate municipalities with pre-1860 data?
 Perhaps do internal work with other coding and return code + flag variable + warning.
 * Add alternative municipality names from [GADM](https://gadm.org/) for `name_to_code()` (e.g. NAME_4 and VARNAME_4 in GADM, El/La, etc).
-* Add functions to get province / CCAA from municipality code
 * Expand to changes from 2011 to 2020?
    * Are they available?
 They could be retrieved from INE, but only when 2021 census is available.
 Otherwise, take list from Padrón Continuo and code changes manually.